MicrosoftEdge/MSEdgeExplainers/LocalFolder/explainer.md

 ### Deleting files

 LocalStorage contents can be cleared by calling `.removeEntry(...)` from the OPFS root directory handle.
+While you cannot delete the entry itself, you can delete all of its contents.
 ```JS
     let opfsRoot = await navigator.storage.getDirectory();
     if (opfsRoot) {